Internet In My Area: Switch Before You Move

 What types of internet are available near me?

-The most common type of internet is cable or DSL, making either the most readily available when you search for “internet for my area.”
+The most common type of internet is cable or DSL, making either the most readily available when you search for “internet service in my area.”
 Rural zones may be limited to satellite internet, which transmits to even the hardest to reach areas in the country.
 Fiber-optic internet availability is growing as the major internet providers are working on installing fiber-optic cable infrastructure.

 Why do internet service providers operate in select areas?